Juan Valdez - Corporate Site

 21

-In 2021, we launched our product line “Mujeres Cafeteras”, a coffee that highlights the work, effort and passion of Colombian coffee growers and emphasizes their role as rural entrepreneurs.
-This was a significant achievement, as it allowed us to strengthen the program in terms of reach and impact, working with more associations of women coffee growers in different departments of the country.
+In 2021, we launched the Mujeres Cafeteras product line — a coffee that highlights the work, dedication, and passion of Colombian women coffee growers, reinforcing their role as rural entrepreneurs.
+This marked a significant milestone in expanding the reach and impact of the program across multiple departments in the country.

 • 20